 10. Communication and Electronic Devices

-Like many of us, I am conscious of the changing weather patterns and my impact upon the delicate balance of life on this planet, known as Gaia or Mother Earth.
-Indigenous peoples lived in harmonious co-existence with nature, embodying a deep understanding of the interwoven relationships that led to health and wholeness, or holiness.
+Like many, I’m aware of shifting weather patterns and my impact on the planet, known as Gaia or Mother Earth.
+Indigenous peoples lived in harmony with nature, understanding the interconnectedness that leads to health and balance.

-Modern society uses terms like carbon credits and natural capital for citizens, organizations and nations as they strive to become responsible for their carbon footprint.
-Many companies and nations are falling behind in ecological responsibility and Costa Rica is a nation known for its environmental vision, policies and leadership.
+Today, terms like carbon credits and natural capital help individuals, organizations, and nations take responsibility for their carbon footprint.
+However, many are still falling short in their ecological duties.
+Costa Rica stands out for its environmental leadership and progressive policies.

-Extreme weather events demonstrate a living system out of balance.
-Getting creative on ways to reduce our carbon footprint is essential, as humanity currently consumes 30% more of the earth’s bio-capacity than actually exists on the planet, leaving little for the livelihoods of future generations.
+Extreme weather events reflect a system out of balance.
+It’s critical to find creative solutions to reduce our carbon footprint, as humanity is currently consuming 30% more of Earth’s resources than it can sustainably provide, jeopardizing future generations.

 Like this post?
 Pin it for later!